container-storage-interface/spec/spec.md

       // Note that, for alpha, `VolumeCondition` is intended to be
       // informative for humans only, not for automation.
       VOLUME_CONDITION = 4 [(alpha_enum_value) = true];
+      // Indicates the SP supports the SINGLE_NODE_SINGLE_WRITER and/or
+      // SINGLE_NODE_MULTI_WRITER access modes.
+      // These access modes are intended to replace the
+      // SINGLE_NODE_WRITER access mode to clarify the number of writers
+      // for a volume on a single node.
+Plugins MUST accept and allow
+      // use of the SINGLE_NODE_WRITER access mode (subject to the
+      // processing rules for NodePublishVolume), when either
+      // SINGLE_NODE_SINGLE_WRITER and/or SINGLE_NODE_MULTI_WRITER are
+      // supported, in order to permit older COs to continue working.
+      SINGLE_NODE_MULTI_WRITER = 5 [(alpha_enum_value) = true];
     }

     Type type = 1;